CiscoCloud/exhibitor-mesos-framework/README.md

 Configuring servers in the cluster
 ----------------------

-**NOTE**: this section is not final some configurations will change.
+**NOTE**: this section is not final and some configurations may change.

 ```
-# ./exhibitor-mesos.sh help config
+# ../exhibitor-mesos.sh help config
 Usage: config <id> [options]

   -a <value> | --api <value>